akhilachilukuri1/DCMS_webservice/Readme.txt

 DCMS - Distributed Systems Third Assignment to run the code, follow the below steps

+CREATION OF WSDL AND STUBS:

+PROCEDURE TO USE WSGEN COMMAND TO GENERATE WSDL :

+change the path to the build/classes folder and run the below command.
+WSDL and XSD files are generated in the current working directory.
+Paste the WSDL and XSD in the project folder
+WSGEN COMMAND:
+wsgen -verbose -cp .
+Server.DcmsServerImpl -wsdl

+PROCEDURE TO GENERATE CLIENT SIDE STUBS USING WSIMPORT COMMAND:

+change the path to the project directory which has the WSDL file in it. run the below command.It will generate the ".java" and ".class" files in the ClientStub folder.paste the ".class" files in the build/classes/ClientStub folder
+WSIMPORT COMMAND:
+wsimport -keep -d . -p ClientStub DcmsService.wsdl

 Open DCMS/src/com/Server/DcmsServer:

 To host in different server machines replace the localhost with the machine IPs as shown below